ethanjli/eagle-toolbox/README.md

 # eagle-toolbox

-eagle-toolbox is an OCI image (automatically built on GitHub Actions) for Distrobox/Toolbx providing all dependencies necessary for running Autodesk Eagle.
-This image does not redistribute Autodesk Eagle, but we provide instructions to make the installation process as easy as possible.
+eagle-toolbox is an OCI image (automatically built on GitHub Actions) for Distrobox/Toolbx providing Autodesk Eagle.

 ## How to use